cssearcy/AYS-R-Coding-SPR-2020/schedule.md

 <a class="uk-button uk-button-default" href="https://cssearcy.github.io/AYS-R-Coding-SPR-2020/LABS/lab-05-instructions_new.html">LAB-05 Instructions</a>

-**Submit solutions to the iCollege Assignment Folder by 11:59pm on February 20.**
+**Submit solutions to the iCollege Assignment Folder by 11:59pm on July 12.**

 <br>
 <br>